 Starting today, I’m a regular columnist for the website San Francisco Theater Pub.

-Here’s the first entry of my column, “In For a Penny”.
+Here’s the first entry of my column, “In For a Penny”, in which I sing the praises of my predecessor, Claire Rice.

 Charles Lewis steps up to become our semi-monthly columnist on Thursdays.